KnpLabs/KnpUserBundle/Resources/doc/user_manager.md

 > To make it easier, the bundle comes with a Doctrine listener handling the
 > update of the password and the canonical fields for you behind the scenes.
 > If you always save the user through the user manager, you may want to disable
-> it to improve performances.
+> it to improve performance.

 In YAML: